New 42-day free trial

 Alright, without further ado, here are the six lessons we’ve learned:

 We’ve seen an increase in useful technology for both desktop computers and mobile devices.
 More and more people are using their phones to surf the internet, order things, or conduct research.
-This is in large part due to spell-checking and type-ahead predictions being used more and more often which can be helpful, but when typing an address on mobile, the input is often more mistake-prone.
+This is in large part due to spell-checking and type-ahead predictions being used more and more often, which can be helpful, but when typing an address on mobile, the input is often more mistake-prone.

-If you know your users are using mobile devices to enter their addresses then you’re facing an increased risk of data input error.
+If you know your users are using mobile devices to enter their addresses, then you’re facing an increased risk of data input error.
 And who wants erroneous addresses in their database?

-2. Expectations Have Heightened
+2. Expectations have heightened

 This isn’t just the expectation for accurate data.
 We’re talking about how we’re growing less and less tolerant of errors in general.
 Misdelivered packages can ruin a business's reputation.
 Delays in shipping due to address clarification can alienate a customer.